ShriyaThabe/Customer_Segmentation/README.md

+Here's a polished and paraphrased version of your README content that improves clarity, grammar, and flow while preserving the original meaning:

+---

-# Customer segmentation
+# Customer Segmentation

-### The customer segmentation based on RFM method and K-Means clustering
+### Segmenting customers using the RFM model and K-Means clustering

-## General info
+## Overview

-The project contains two methods of customer segmentation by combining the RFM method and K-Means clustering.
-The dataset includes sample sales data based on retail analytics.
-The analysis was performed in two approaches:
+This project demonstrates two approaches to customer segmentation by leveraging the **RFM (Recency, Frequency, Monetary)** framework alongside **K-Means clustering**.
+The dataset used consists of retail sales data spanning three years.

-- **the first** one uses RFM scoring (assigned RFM score) and K-means clustering;
-- **the second** raw calculated RFM variables and K-means clustering.
+The segmentation techniques implemented include:

+* **Approach 1**: Calculated RFM scores for each customer and applied K-Means clustering.
+* **Approach 2**: Used raw RFM values directly with K-Means clustering.

-### Dataset
+## Dataset

-The dataset includes sample sales data based on retail analytics and contains three years of sales.
-It comes from Kaggle and can be find [here](https://www.kaggle.com/kyanyoga/sample-sales-data).
+The dataset is based on sample retail sales and includes three years' worth of transaction data.
+It is publicly available on Kaggle and can be accessed [here](https://www.kaggle.com/kyanyoga/sample-sales-data).

 ## Motivation
-The customer segmentation is an effective method that enables to get better know clients and to better correspond their various needs.
-Almost every company that sells products or services stores data of shopping.
-This type of data can be used to execute customer segmentation thus the results of the analysis can be translated into marketing campaigns to increase sales.
-One of the most widely used techniques is RFM analysis, which allows to create personalized special offers to improve sales.

-**RFM** stands for Recency, Frequency, Monetary Value and it is the technique of customer segmentation based on their transaction history.
-The RFM analysis is based on three criterias which measure different customer characteristics:
-- Recency: Days since last purchase/order of the client;
-- Frequency: Total number of purchases the customer were made;
+Customer segmentation is a powerful strategy to better understand client behavior and tailor services or products to meet their unique needs.
+Most businesses collect transaction data, which can be analyzed to group customers into meaningful segments.
+These insights are valuable for designing targeted marketing campaigns that can boost engagement and sales.

+One of the most commonly used segmentation techniques is **RFM analysis**, which categorizes customers based on their purchasing behavior.
+It considers three key metrics:

+* **Recency**: How recently a customer made a purchase.
+* **Frequency**: How often the customer has made purchases.
-- Monetary Value: Total money the customer spent per order.
+* **Monetary Value**: How much money the customer has spent.

-## Project contains:
-- **Part 1**: First approach - **Customer_segmentation.ipynb**
-- **Part 2**: Second approach - **Segmentation_Kmeans.ipynb**
-- Python script with customer segmentation - **customers_segments.py**
+RFM analysis helps businesses identify their most valuable customers and create personalized offers to increase customer loyalty and revenue.

+---

 ## Technologies